mrismanaziz/Reforestation/README.md

-## What did the Buffalo say to his little boy when he dropped him off at school?
-Bison.
+## A butcher accidentally backed into his meat grinder and got a little behind in his work that day.